Learning Support Faculty

 SPECIAL EDUCATIONAL NEEDS

-A copy of our SEN information report and other related documents can be found at the bottom of this page.
-These will provide you with information about the support you can expect to receive here at Bishopshalt.
+Please find BELOW our School's SEN information report.
+This will provide you with information about the support you can expect to receive here at Bishopshalt.
+To read the School’s SEN Policy, please click here.

 Learning Support Faculty

 The Learning Support Faculty is here to support all learners at Bishopshalt School.
-All learners will, at some time, have the opportunity to ask for extra help from a support teacher, to take part in a learning activity out of lesson time, or, to have access to some regular support or tuition in class from the specialist teachers and teaching assistants.
+All learners will, at some time, have the opportunity to ask for extra help from a support teacher or to take part in a learning activity out of lesson time.
 Learners are encouraged to take advantage of this extra support.

 Transferring to Secondary School